 Data privacy.
 If your vendors and contractors have access to your customers’ data, then their privacy controls (or lack thereof) could put your clients’ sensitive information in harm’s way.

 Compliance.
-You’ll need to assure that your vendor can uphold whatever regulatory compliance obligations your own business has, which then flow through to your supply chain.
+You’ll need to ensure that your vendor can uphold whatever regulatory compliance obligations your own business has, which then flow through to your supply chain.
 For example, a vendor bribing foreign government officials on your company’s behalf will saddle your business with a violation of the Foreign Corrupt Practices Act and all the legal consequences that come in tow.
-You’ll need to assure that your vendors meet your standards for following compliance obligations.
+You’ll need to ensure that your vendors meet your standards for following compliance obligations.

 Legal.
 Compliance is not the only legal concern during this process.
 Your company may be compliant with all laws, but you can’t know at first glance if a vendor is cutting corners or bending rules.